SERDUN/HubViewer/README.md

 • a list of user repositories
 • one that allows searching through all GitHub repositories and outputs the necessary search results.
-• Each repository’s name and description should be included in list items
+• Each events’s name and description should be included in list items
 • The code must be neat and clean
 • You need to publish the completed assignment to either GitHub or